shirlei/digital-identity-wallets-analysis/wallets/trinsic.md

 ## Provision

-An issuer issues a verifiable credential for a subject.
+An issuer issues a verifiable credential to a subject.

 Example: